Is Linkedin still relevant today in 2022? Should you even bother updating your Linkedin profile?

-I use Resume Worded quite often when it comes to optimising a Linkedin profile.
+I use Resume Worded quite often when it comes to optimizing a Linkedin profile.

 If you already have a Linkedin profile, just plug your profile in and it will give you a score with recommendations on how to improve it.

-There are a couple of examples and structures that makes a good summary.
+There are a couple of examples and structures that make a good summary.

 Linkedin profile summary example for Small Business Owners

 If you’re a small business owner, this example might be useful.
 What stands out here is the call to action right at the start.

 This summary starts off with a question that qualifies the audience.
 In one sentence at the start, you know exactly whether this person can help you with your goals and how to contact him.